 Lake Providence Missionary Baptist Church is a large Christian ministry located in Nashville, Tennessee, with over 5,000 members.
 The congregation meets in a two-tiered sanctuary with an upper level that is surrounded by floor-to-ceiling glass windows, allowing the entire sanctuary to be filled with natural light.
 The abundant amount of ambient lighting in the sanctuary made viewing of the projected material difficult for audience members—particularly those seated in back rows.

 The church made the transition from a projection system to LED displays as part of a larger effort to transform the church service from a presentation format to more of a media-driven worship experience.
-Two Leyard® TW Series fine pitch LED video walls (4x4) with a 2.5 millimeter pixel pitch were installed on either side of the sanctuary pulpit, enabling for the best possible viewing throughout the church
+Two Planar® TW Series fine pitch LED video walls (4x4) with a 2.5 millimeter pixel pitch were installed on either side of the sanctuary pulpit, enabling for the best possible viewing throughout the church.

 Founded in 1868, Lake Providence Missionary Baptist Church (LPMBC) is a large Christian ministry located in Nashville, Tennessee, with over 5,000 members.
 The congregation meets in a two-tiered sanctuary with an upper level that is surrounded by floor-to-ceiling glass windows, allowing the entire sanctuary to be filled with natural light.